ROKOLYT/ChaosProject/README.md

 # Features

 + Automated Chaos Dungeon Runs: Perform daily chaos dungeon runs on all characters automatically.
-+ Automated Guild Daily: Perform daily guild donation.
++ Automated Guild Daily: Perform daily guild donations.
 + Undetectable Operation: The bot operates separately from the game's code, ensuring undetectability.
 + Smart Logic and Checks: Implements logic and checks to ensure smooth operation and adaptability to changes.